Purpose of the Catholic Education Honor Roll

 Honor Roll School Obligations

 Each Honor Roll school must post the Honor Roll certificate and Principles of Catholic Identity in Education poster in a public place.

 The school must annually update demographic and contact information.

-The school must display the five Principles of Catholic Identity in Education on its website along with the most recently completed Honor Roll application (only those questions designated as public).
+The school must display the five Principles of Catholic Identity in Education on its website along with the most recent Honor Roll application (only those questions designated as public).
 If access to portions of the website are restricted, the school must ensure that these are available to at least all parents, students, faculty, and leaders of the school.